federicaciuffo/aws-application-networking-k8s/docs/guides/deploy.md

 **Set up IAM permissions**

-We use AWS IAM Roles for Service Accounts (IRSA) to assign the Controller necessary permissions via a ServiceAccount.

-1. Create an IAM OIDC provider: See [Creating an IAM OIDC provider for your cluster](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) for details.
-    ```bash
-    eksctl utils associate-iam-oidc-provider --cluster $CLUSTER_NAME --approve --region $AWS_REGION
-    ```
+The AWS Gateway API Controller needs to have necessary permissions to operate.

-1. Create a policy (`recommended-inline-policy.json`) in IAM with the following content that can invoke the gateway API and copy the policy arn for later use:
+1. Create a policy (`recommended-inline-policy.json`) in IAM with the following content that can invoke the Gateway API and copy the policy arn for later use:

     ```bash  linenums="1"
     cat <<EOF > recommended-inline-policy.json